ankit8866/Machine-Learning-Projects/README.md

 Food Delivery Time Prediction
 - Predicted the time to deliver food based on the location of restaurant, cuisine, price, ratings etc.
 - Applied Linear regression & XGBClassifiers on the preprocessed data (partly by applying NLP) to achieve more accuracy.

+Credit Card Approval Prediction
+- A binary classification model to automate the Credit Card eligibility process based on customer details.
+- Detailed visualisation of the various features affecting the eligibility process, Balanced the dataset usingSMOTE,XGBOOSTgave the highest accuracy of84%